-Many want to learn Portuguese while they are in Rio de Janeiro, there is no clear answer to what is the best way since it depends on who you are.
-On this page I have tried to put together the different options available.
+Many want to learn Portuguese while they are in Rio de Janeiro.
 Before talking about different Portuguese courses I want to say a few words about method.

 What Method Is Right For You?

 What is the best way to learn Portuguese?
-Well this question has no answer; you have to pick the method that is right for you.
-Time available, previous knowledge, money and most importantly: Your own disposition to learn.
-You have to find out the best way for you to learn a language, it is very individual so give this some thought.
-Some people learn by speaking; then talk to Brazilians… Some need structure; take a university course… and so on.
+I believe the best way by learning a language is by speaking.
+I therefore recommend you to choose a Portuguese course that is focussed on communication and spend your free time on practising.
 Last but not least I have to tell you to not be lazy!
 You have to discipline yourself and to get the homework done.
 Without your determination to learn you´d be better off sipping a Caipirinha on the beach.

-An alternative to the schools above are the private lessons.
 In many hostels you have offers like: “Learn Portuguese with a Carioca”.
-You will basically do the same thing as above but there is a big difference: It will be you (maybe with someone else) alone with the teacher.
+You will basically do the same thing as above but there is a big difference: it will be you (maybe with someone else) alone with the teacher.
 You may meet in a restaurant, have a cup of coffee and speak Portuguese.
 Most likely you will receive homework that you are expected to do until the next encounter.
 This method is much more liberal and you can decide yourself what you want to focus on.

 Do It Yourself